neil-berg/portfolio/src/posts/2019-01-06-a-counter-three-ways.md

 #### JavaScript

-Making use of the Document methods [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), variables are first decalred for the buttons, count span, and total click span based on their classes.
+Making use of the Document methods [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), variables are first declared for the buttons, count span, and total click span based on their classes.

 <!-- prettier-ignore -->
 ```javascript